mermolaeva/cls/local.md

 This large hostel is located in down-town Chicago at Congress and Wabash.
 Room rates start at $34 a night, with free breakfast.

+Budget-minded participants might also want to consider options like [Airbnb](https://www.airbnb.com/) and [Couchsurfing](https://www.couchsurfing.com/).

 **Crash space**:

 Limited numbers of couches, futons and hide-a-beds are available from